ivineetm007/Fall-detection/mrfd/Readme.md

 We have prepared a python notebook to create animations and illustrate all the proposed fall detection method's intermediate steps.
 See [demo.ipynb](demo.ipynb).
 Some of the generated videos can be seen in [demo_samples](demo_samples) folder.

 To run this file, you need to follow these steps:
-1. Download the and configure the path of object detection model as described in this [section](#object-detector)
+1. Download and configure the path of object detection model as described in this [section](#object-detector)
 2. Download the [pre-trained](#saved-model-weights-and-other-files) weights or train the model and specify the path while running the notebook.

 ## Data Preprocessing